Surface 2 (4G), Windows RT 8.1.

 Windows setup runs the first time you turn on Surface.
 Here’s what you need to do next:

-Choose a language, color, and name for Surface
+Choose a language, colour and name for Surface

-Choose a language, color, and name for your Surface.
+Choose a language, colour and name for your Surface.
 You can change these things later if you want.
-You will also need to accept the License terms to continue.
+You will also need to accept the Licence terms to continue.

 Connect to a network